gryftir/recursivereverse/README.md

         return charcount(array + 1, size + 1);
     }

 the recursive call is the last call made.
-It's initially called with a size of 0
+It's initially called with a size of 0.

+Notice that we are using a second parameter, which we initialize to 0.

 transformed to an interative call you get: